5 STEP BLACKJACK STRATEGY GUIDE

 In addition to your own individual play (how well you invoke basic strategy), several environmental factors can significantly impact your overall odds and enjoyment.
 At a minimum, you should be aware of how the general casino environment, individual table rules, and side bet options can influence your game.

 One of the primary rules of blackjack strategy is to always play at the best possible venue.
 You want to find somewhere that has playing conditions, rules, dealers, and minimums that are in your favor.
 If you plan on staying for a while, you should also look for favorable comp plans so that you can win free massages, meals, hotel rooms, and other bonuses.
-Unless you plan on playing online, which is typically inadvisable, you will need to find the right casino.
+Unless you plan on playing online, which requires extensive research, you will need to find the right casino.

 Regardless of how high the stakes, it is always a good idea to talk to the dealers and their managers (the pit bosses) to build good rapport.
 You can ask pit bosses about the games and whether the limits or conditions change during peak hours.
 Most casinos run on three eight-hour shifts, so you can usually expect to see the same dealers and pit bosses at the same time every day.
 If you befriend the dealers and pit bosses early, you are more likely to receive comps, bonus offers, and other preferential treatment later.